Commodities traders talk up Russian prospects

-LAUSANNE, Switzerland (Reuters) - A respite in the rise of tension between Russia and the West has been enough for international traders to talk up prospects of cooperation with the world’s largest natural resource producer.
+LAUSANNE, Switzerland, April 21 (Reuters) - A respite in the rise of tension between Russia and the West has been enough for international traders to talk up prospects of cooperation with the world’s largest natural resource producer.

 Trading house Gunvor said many companies were only waiting for a signal to work more with Moscow and its rival Trafigura confirmed it was trading much more Russian oil.